ibexa/documentation-user/docs/content_management/taxonomy/work_with_tags.md

 # Work with Tags

-Once you have created content items that follow the structure defined within the content model, you can create [taxonomies](taxonomy.md) that consist of tags, to help users find the content they need.
+Once you have created Content items that follow the structure defined within the content model, you can create [taxonomies](taxonomy.md) that consist of tags, to help users find the content they need.